Justice sought for 4 Dutch journalists killed in El Salvador

 "I need to find justice," said Kuiper, whose older brother, Jan, was killed two days before his 40th birthday.

-The Salvadoran attorney general's office won't comment on its confidential investigation.
+The Salvadoran attorney general's office won't comment on its confidential investigation, which the Dutch government says began last June.

-The developments come amid a growing push for justice for victims of El Salvador's civil war, during which an estimated 75,000 civilians were killed, mostly by U.S.-backed government security forces.
+The developments come amid a growing push for justice on behalf of victims of El Salvador's civil war, during which an estimated 75,000 civilians were killed, mostly by U.S.-backed government security forces.

-In November 2017, former Salvadoran army Col. Inocente Orlando Montano, accused in the 1989 massacre of six Jesuit priests, their housekeeper and her daughter in San Salvador, was extradited from the United States to stand trial in Spain.
-He remains jailed with trial expected to begin later this year.
+In November 2017, former Salvadoran army Col. Inocente Orlando Montano, accused in the 1989 massacre by soldiers of six Jesuit priests, their housekeeper and her daughter in San Salvador, was extradited from the United States to stand trial in Spain.
+Several of the victims were Spaniards.
+He remains jailed and the trial is expected to begin later this year.

 In January 2016, former Defense Minister Jose Guillermo Garcia Merin was deported from the United States to El Salvador.
-He is among those being prosecuted for the December 1981 massacre by a U.S.-trained Salvadoran army battalion of almost 1,000 people in the village of El Mozote.
+He is among those being prosecuted for the December 1981 massacre by a U.S.-trained Salvadoran army battalion of almost 1,000 people in the village of El Mozote, the largest massacre in modern Latin American history.

-Associated Press journalists went to the town house where Reyes Mena lives in Centreville, Virginia, last month after telephone calls seeking comment about the allegations were not returned.
-A middle-aged man opened the door then slammed it shut without a word.
+An Associated Press reporter, photographer and videographer went to the town house where Reyes Mena lives in Centreville, Virginia, last month after telephone calls seeking comment about the allegations were not returned.
+A middle-aged man opened the door a crack and then slammed it shut without saying a word.

 Days before their deaths, journalists Jan Kuiper, Koos Koster, Hans ter Laag and Joop Willemsen had come under the scrutiny of El Salvador's secret police after Koster's contact information was found on a guerrilla.
 Before dawn on March 11, 1982, the four were rousted in their San Salvador hotel and taken to secret police headquarters for interrogation by Moran.

-Undeterred, the four linked up with four rebels near El Paraiso on March 17 and headed down a path.
-The truth commission report, citing testimony from the sole survivor, a rebel identified only as Martin, described what happened next.
+Undeterred, the four pushed ahead with their plan to meet up with Salvadoran guerrillas on March 17.
+A German journalist drove them in a Volkswagen van from the capital to the outskirts of El Paraiso, where, guided by a young boy, they linked up with four rebels and headed down a path.
+The truth commission report, citing testimony of the sole survivor of the ambush, a rebel identified only as Martin, described what happened next.

-Soon after the ambush, Todd Greentree, a political officer at the U.S. Embassy at the time, dismissed as fiction the official Salvadoran account that the newsmen died in crossfire.
+Soon after the ambush, Todd Greentree, a political officer at the U.S. Embassy at the time, met with reporters and dismissed as fiction the official Salvadoran account that the newsmen died in crossfire.

 Still, Greentree says he's "very ambivalent" about seeking justice for what he said was "obviously a war crime."